Article last updated: December 2017 by Oskar Faarkrog, ISSA Certified Trainer

 Here’s a photo of how I looked when I could do 0 chin ups and 0 diamond push ups:

 And here’s a photo of how I looked when I could do 15 chin ups and 30 diamond push ups with perfect form:

-When you become stronger at bodyweight exercises, you send a strong signal to your body that it has to shred body-fat and pack on lean muscle.
+When you you move your body through space, you send a powerful signal to your body that it has to shed body-fat while packing on lean muscle.

 One of the main reasons to why I put off bodyweight training for so long was because I couldn’t do a single push up or chin up.